pimaniye41/evds_data/README.md

 The purpose of this package is to ease the data import from CBRT EDDS system to R.
 You need API key from CBRT and the series code of the data you want to import.

+Do not use 'evds_data()' function after 25th April

 ## Installation

 ``` r